Sponsored by The Friday Morning Music Club Foundation

 - Matthew Lipman (Viola, First Prize, 2009 JIC) won First Prize Viola at the 2012 Washington International Competition for Strings, and First Prize and the Gold Medal at the 2012 Stulberg International String Competition.

-- Tessa Lark (Violin, First Prize, 2006 JIC) won the 2012 Naumburg International Violin Competition, which includes awards of $10,000 and two fully-subsidized New York performances.
+- Tessa Lark (Violin, First Prize, 2006 JIC) has been awarded a 2014 Leonore Annenberg Fellowship, providing financial assistance of $50,000 a year for up to two years.
+Lark won the 2012 Naumburg International Violin Competition, which includes awards of $10,000 and two fully-subsidized New York performances.

 - Narek Hakhnazaryan (Cello, First Prize, 2006 JIC) won First Prize, the Gold Medal, and the Best Chamber Concerto Performance Award at the 2011 Tchaikovsky International Competition.